mrh666/ddos-cut/README.md

 Script using system resources and should be running from root or use sudo

-Make sure you gave a git command installed.
-And if not, install it with something like:
+Make sure you have a git command installed.
+And if not, install it:
 ```
 yum install git
 ```

-Copy this script into your /usr/local/bin folder:
+Copy this script into /usr/local/bin folder:
 ```
 git clone https://github.com/mrh666/ddos-cut.git && cp ddos-cut/ddos-cut.sh /usr/local/bin/
 ```